blindpentester/bash_profile/README.md

     * umountntfs
     * il (Interlace)

-## Things to add:
+### Things to add:
-- Going to be adding more
+- Going to be adding more enumeration shortkeys with argument options.
+- Better methods for determining what type of input has been provided.